 Scouting the Water and Fishing for Northern Pike:

 When you get to a body of water, before you start blind-casting away, take some time to survey the water.
 Look for areas that look particularly “fishy.”
 Aerial maps and depth maps can be a real asset when it comes to scouting a lake for pike.
-Google Earth is another invaluable tool that can help you find promising fishing locations before you even get to the lake.
+Google Earth is another invaluable tool that can help you find promising fishing locations before you even get to the lake, and making sure you have a top quality fish finder will also help.

 Bays, coves, and smaller inlets are some of the first places you’ll want to scope out on a lake for pike.
 Look for shallow, marshy areas that have lots of weeds and grass.
 Mark any places that have shoreline structure such as submerged logs, fallen trees, and undercut banks.
 Areas like this typically hold high numbers of bait fish and other prey.
 Find the food, find the pike.